Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 I read in an account that from 1918-1920, there were embers of fire in these huge leftover piles from the lignite mines.

-This lignite came from 2 mines, as lignite, which we call surtarbrandslög layers (surtarbrandur = lignite), was mined here in 1916-1918 (and for some time after that).
+This lignite came from 2 mines, as lignite, surtarbrandslög layers in Icelandic (surtarbrandur = lignite), were mined here in 1916-1918 (and for some time after that).
 The mines have now collapsed.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaLignite – brown coal up close

-During WWI (1914-1918), enough coals couldn't be imported to Iceland.
+During WWI (1914-1918), enough coal couldn't be imported to Iceland.
 So the locals tried mining lignite during these difficult times.

-The lignite didn't work as well as coals, as lignite is not a particularly effective fuel, but they for sure helped.
+The lignite didn't work as well as coal, as lignite is not a particularly effective fuel, but it definitely helped.
 Icelandic houses weren't heated with hot water back then, like they are today.

-Mining lignite worked best here on Tjörnes and at Skarð in Skarðsströnd, as I have shown you in another travel-blog: Fellsströnd and Skarðsströnd in West Iceland, the Saga Circle of Iceland.Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaLignite on the beach
+Lignite mining worked best here on Tjörnes and at Skarð in Skarðsströnd, as I have shown you in another travel blog: Fellsströnd and Skarðsströnd in West Iceland, the Saga Circle of Iceland.Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaLignite on the beach

-There were 2 lignite mines in use, one of which was owned by the Hringver farm, Hringversnáma, and was operated by Þorsteinn Jónsson, fishing operator.
+There were two lignite mines in use, one was owned by the Hringver farm, Hringversnáma, and was operated by Þorsteinn Jónsson, a fishing operator.

-The other one was in the possession of Ytri-Tunga farm, Ytri-Tungunáma, and was run by the state.
+The other one was owned by the Ytri-Tunga farm, Ytri-Tungunáma, and was run by the state.

-My husband's great-uncle, Jón J. Víðis, wrote in an article about the mines in the newspaper back in 1917, that around 70 people worked in the state-run mine at some point, and in addition to the miners, there were also cooks and carpenters.
+My husband's great-uncle, Jón J. Víðis, wrote in an article in the newspaper in 1917 that around 70 people worked at the state-run mine at some point, and in addition to the miners, there were also cooks and carpenters.

 They mainly stayed in tents, but the kitchen was in a temporary shed.
-A shed for the workers was then (in 1917) being built by Tungulending.
+A shed for the workers was then being built by Tungulending (in 1917).

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaLignite on the beach, Tungulending in the distance

-My great-grandfather, Bjarni Benediktsson (1877-1964), was back then general merchant at Húsavík.
-He moved to Húsavík from the Grenjaðarstaður turf farm, and in 1907, he built 2 houses with his father in Húsavík.
+My great-grandfather, Bjarni Benediktsson (1877-1964), was a general merchant at Húsavík.
+He moved to Húsavík from the Grenjaðarstaður turf farm, and in 1907, he built two houses with his father in Húsavík.

 In 1914, Bjarni built a shed on the shore by Hallbjarnarstaðir farm, from which lignite was sold.
 It was a small branch from the store and post office in Bjarnabúð in Húsavík, and he got help from the farmer of Hallbjarnarstaðir, Kári Sigurjónsson, who sold the lignite for him.

 It was not easy living on an island this far up north when the world was on fire.
-We still rely heavily on imported goods here in Iceland, and hope that imports will never stop again to our island.
+We still rely heavily on imported goods here in Iceland, and hope that imports will never stop coming to our island again.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaMy great-grandfather built the two houses opposite each other, Bjarnabúð and Bjarnahús

 Times were hard, and the weather was not cooperating.
-1918 was terribly cold and goes down in history as Frostaveturinn mikli - the Year of the Great Frost.
+1918 was terribly cold and is remembered as Frostaveturinn mikli - the Year of the Great Frost.
 And the Spanish flu swept the nation.

 On top of that, the notorious volcano Katla erupted in South Iceland, but we all fear its eruptions, as they are cataclysmic.